 Handling Dissent

-- According to AYSO National Rules and Regulations, negative comments and complaints about refereeing will not be allowed.
+- Per the AYSO National Rules and Regulations, “…negative comments and complaints about refereeing will not be allowed.”
+Per IFAB LOTG, Law 5.2…”The decisions of the referee, and all other match officials, must always be respected.”
 IFAB Law provides for the referee to “stop, suspend or terminate the match because of outside interference of any kind.”

 - LOTG Law 12—refer to section 12.3 to see what is worthy of a Warning, Caution, or Send-off